 presence of wolves, and the impacts of these changes on elk diets,

 nutrition, and demography.
 He went on to an EU Fellowship with Anne

-Loison's research group at the Université de Savoie, to
+Loison's research group at the Université de Savoie, to examine

-professor at the University of Arizona.
+the University of Arizona.

 Tiffany Holland (MS): Tiffany, co-advised by Dr. Marcel